hlani/Lab5_Starter/README.md

     Yes, you can create a unit test to check if an input has exceed the maximum length or not.
 It can be tested without relying on any other external features.

-2) Would you use a unit test to test the “max message length” feature of a messaging application?
-Why or why not?
-For this question, assume the “max message length” feature prevents the user from typing more than 80 characters.

-   Yes, you can create a unit test to check if an input has exceed the maximum length or not.
-It can be tested without relying on any other external features.